Erie Metal Roofingoffer iconErie Windowsoffer icon

 Metal roofing is a popular option for the modern homeowner.
-Metal roofs offer superior energy savings and longevity compared to traditional asphalt roofs.
+Metal roofs offer excellent energy savings and longevity.
 They are also sleek, stylish, and versatile.
 When most people hear metal roofs, they picture shiny silver planes – perhaps like the roof of a shed or barn.
 This is far from the fashions and functionality actually available, however.
-Thanks to modern technology, your metal roofing system can be a complex and aesthetically pleasing addition to your Grand Rapids home.
+Thanks to modern technology, your metal roofing system can be a complex and stylish addition to your Grand Rapids home.

 Three Main Types of Metal Roofing Systems

 If you think all metal roofs are the same, think again.
-There are three main types of metal roofing systems, and most consumers don’t know the difference.
+There are three main types of metal roofing systems.
 The three primary categories are sheet metal panels, sheet metal tiles, and standing-seam systems.
 The three types vary in terms of attachment method and panel size, as well as the overall end look of the roofing system.
 Here’s a general breakdown of each metal roofing system type:

 1. Sheet metal panels.
 Sheet metal panels are the most common residential application.
 Sheet metal panels can go directly on top of existing roofing materials for fast installation.
 Metal panels are fire and water-resistant.
 They are highly durable and come in a range of colors.
 Homeowners can match the colors of their metal sheet panel roofs to the designs and styles of their homes.
 Sheet roofing panels come in square or rectangular shapes, and are available in corrugated metal or standing seam metal.